 Bushelfuls have been walking past my cottage door all week against a backdrop of misty afternoons, timber huts, smoky woods and some robust yodelling.
 Most will be turned into Germany’s cult culinary staples – apple cider, apple wine and apfelstrudel.
 Some will be kept back to make love charms and wishing wands.

-And some will be stored away in the larder for making beauty potions.
+And a whole will be stored away in the larder for making beauty potions.

 Though it’s not really surprising, since apples have been a part of beauty and healing rituals across the world ever since the time of Adam & Eve.
 Today, science is simply reinforcing what indigenous medicine has always known – that apples aren’t just delicious, they have potent beauty benefits as well.

-Apples have skin boosting fibres: These delicious fruits (which, incidentally, are members of the rose family) have high doses of collagen and elastin, which keeps our skin soft, smooth and plumped up.
+Apples have skin boosting fibres: These delicious fruits (which, incidentally, are members of the rose family) have high doses of collagen and elastin to keep our skin soft, smooth and plumped up.

 Apples are astringent and toning: Apple juice balances the skin’s pH levels, gets rid of surface bacteria and regulates sebum (natural oil) production.
 The result?
 Healthy, glowing skin sans signs of stress, fatigue, acne or greasiness.

-Apples offer UV protection: While they won’t be replacing an SPF lotion anytime soon, apples provide extra protection against the sun.
+Apples offer UV protection: While they won’t be replacing SPF anytime soon, apples provide extra protection against the sun.
 They can even treat sunburns most effectively.